padrinobook/padrinobook/chapters/tools_and_knowledge.md

   an entertaining and educational way.

 In this book, I assume readers having Ruby knowledge and will not be explaining every last detail.
-I will, however, explain Padrino-specific coding techniques and how to get most parts under test.
+I will explain Padrino-specific coding techniques and how to get most parts under test.